 344EEE2D-6C0B-4FBC-856E-4DBD166BB077.jpeg

-New Feature!
 Check out this new audio tour of the Tamarack Nature Preserve.
 Created in 2022 as an Eagle Scout project by Domnic David, it is great for first-time visitors who have a smart phone.
 Starting at the main parking lot, the tour automatically advances as you walk the loop boardwalk trail.
 Just download the Izi app or the QR code to start.

 The Preserve is open year-round, though the trail conditions vary, based on weather.
 Set hours of operation aren't posted, as it is a non-staffed Nature Preserve; however, since there is no trail lighting, visitors are encouraged to go during daylight hours.
 The Tamarack Nature Preserve has several trails that meander through its diverse biomes.
 For that reason, we strongly recommend visitors study the map above, as formal way-finding trail signage is not yet complete.